OAI-SearchBot vs GPTBot vs ChatGPT-User — What Each OpenAI Crawler Does

 Allow: /

-This configuration gives you ChatGPT Shopping visibility and supports agent-driven queries while preventing your content from training future models without attribution.
+That gives you ChatGPT Shopping visibility and supports agent-driven queries, while keeping your content out of future model training without attribution.
+Best of both, deliberately chosen.

-If you want maximum visibility (allow all, including training):
+If you want maximum visibility and don't care about the training question (allow all):

 User-agent: GPTBot